l4nos/laravel-auth0-multi-tenancy/README.md

 	Laravel Auth0 Multi Tenancy Management
 </h1>

-## THIS IS A WORK IN PROGRESS, NOT READY FOR PRODUCTION YET
+## This is incomplete, but the below items have been tested and are working.

 ## Intro

 This package was built to sit alongside the main auth0 package.
 Unfortunately that package has limited management API capabilities / facades.
 This package aims to remedy that.